The Measured Scoop

 • Instead of griddled onions, use crispy fried onions, like French's.
 Crush them up before adding them to the mixture.

-• Swap the cheddar for another semi-hard cheese like smokey Gouda, Provolone, or Swiss.
+• Swap the cheddar for another semi-hard cheese, such as Smokey Gouda, Provolone, or Swiss.

 • Refrigerate leftover burger patties for up to 2 days if they're raw and 5 days if they're cooked.
 Reheat leftover patties on the stove in a skillet on medium-low heat until warmed through.